How to Make Super Fluffy Cloud Slime — Easy Step-by-Step Guide

 What kind of glue is best for fluffy slime?

-White school glue (PVA-based) is ideal for fluffy slime.
-Clear glue can also be used, but it will result in a less opaque, more translucent slime.
-Avoid glues that are not PVA-based.
+White school glue, specifically PVA-based glue like Elmer's, is ideal for making fluffy slime.
+This type of glue contains polyvinyl acetate, which is essential for the slime to activate properly with the contact lens solution.
+While clear glue can also be used, it will result in a less opaque, more translucent slime, which might not give you the classic 'cloud' look.
+Avoid glues that are not PVA-based, as they will likely not activate into slime.

 Can I make fluffy slime without contact lens solution?